May is another typical festival month in the Philippines

 An annual festival to promote the major product of the town garlic or “bawang”.
-Festivity includes: street dancing competition in garlic inspired costumes, selection?of Miss Garlic Festival, biggest garlic contestand longest most creative twined garlic.
+Festivity includes: street dancing competition in garlic inspired costumes, election of Miss Garlic Festival, biggest garlic contestant: longest most creative twined garlic.

 Must bring: A big pack of breath mints — for very obvious reasons. or maybe a gas mask?